MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PSVersionTable

-Contains a read-only hash table that displays details about the version of PowerShell that is running in the current session.
+Contains a read-only hash table that displays details about the version of PowerShell that's running in the current session.
 The table includes the following items:

 - **PSVersion** - The PowerShell version number
 - **PSEdition** This property has the value of 'Desktop' for PowerShell 4 and below as well as PowerShell 5.1 on full-featured Windows editions.
-This property has the value of `Core` for PowerShell 6 and above as well as PowerShell PowerShell 5.1 on reduced-footprint editions like Windows Nano Server or Windows IoT.
+This property has the value of `Core` for PowerShell 6 and higher as well as Windows PowerShell 5.1 on reduced-footprint editions like Windows Nano Server or Windows IoT.
 - **GitCommitId** - The commit Id of the source files, in GitHub,
 - **OS** - Description of the operating system that PowerShell is running on.